chinapedia/wikipedia.abstract.en/Page/Casablanca.md

 French rule and influence

-الدار_البيضاء_1907_01.jpg'' recoiling from firing artillery at the city during the bombardment of Casablanca August 1907.]]
-Casa_old.jpg Casa_didier55_019.jpg
+'' recoiling from firing artillery at the city during the bombardment of Casablanca August 1907.]]

-تخطيط_الدار_البيضاء_من_تصميم_هنري_بروست.jpg's plans to extend 4éme Zouaves Street (now Félix Houphouët-Boigny Street) from the port to the _Place de France_ (now United Nations Square), part of his redesigns of Casablanca's urban landscape.|alt=]]The Treaty of Algeciras of 1906 formalized French preeminence in Morocco and included three measures that directly impacted Casablanca: that French officers would control operations at the customs office and seize revenue as collateral for loans given by France, that the French holding company _La Compagnie Marocaine_ would develop the port of Casablanca, and that a French-and-Spanish-trained police force would be assembled to patrol the port.[13]
+'s plans to extend 4éme Zouaves Street (now Félix Houphouët-Boigny Street) from the port to the _Place de France_ (now United Nations Square), part of his redesigns of Casablanca's urban landscape.|alt=]]The Treaty of Algeciras of 1906 formalized French preeminence in Morocco and included three measures that directly impacted Casablanca: that French officers would control operations at the customs office and seize revenue as collateral for loans given by France, that the French holding company _La Compagnie Marocaine_ would develop the port of Casablanca, and that a French-and-Spanish-trained police force would be assembled to patrol the port.[13]

 To build the port's breakwater, narrow-gauge track was laid in June 1907 for a small Decauville locomotive to connect the port to a quarry in Roches Noires, passing through the sacred Sidi Belyout graveyard.
 In resistance to this and the measures of the 1906 Treaty of Algeciras, tribesmen of the Chaouia attacked the locomotive, killing 9 Compagnie Marocaine laborers—3 French, 3 Italians, and 3 Spanish.[14]